april/laboratory/README.md

 It currently requires at least Firefox 53.
 This means that it currently works with Firefox Developer Edition and Nightly, and should work with release once it reaches version 53.

-## Developing and Installing locally
+## Developing and Installing Locally

 It is recommend that developers use [web-ext](https://github.com/mozilla/web-ext) for installation and testing.
-It provides a number of useful features, such as automated installation and autoreload upon source changes.
+It provides a number of useful features, such as automated installation and autoreload upon source changes:

 ```bash
 $ web-ext -s src